 To continue Don’s vision of seeing local talent hired and retained, the The Don Wood Foundation created the Manufacturing Your Future: The Don Wood Foundation Scholarships in partnership with the Community Foundation of Whitley County.
 Funding will assist with training for local individuals to enhance their ability to secure gainful employment by pursuing additional education.

-Scholarships will benefit non-traditional adults wishing to attain employment skills as well as graduating students from Whitley County that are interested in pursuing a 2-year degree/certification in skilled trades or manufacturing or 4-year degree pathway in sales/entrepreneurship, engineering or a Masters in Education.
+Scholarships will benefit non-traditional adults wishing to attain employment skills as well as graduating students from Whitley County that are interested in pursuing a 2-year degree/certification in skilled trades or manufacturing or 4-year degree pathway in sales/entrepreneurship, engineering or a Masters in leadership.
 The scholarships will be renewable for the 2-year and 4-year degrees.

 To apply for the Manufacturing Your Future: The Don Wood Scholarship, you will need to answer the questions below.
 Before you begin, we suggest you type your responses so you can copy and paste into the online form:

 - What prompted you to pursue this course of study?